anj1/NeuralNets.jl/README.md

 * `tanh` hyperbolic tangent as it is already defined in Julia.

 ### Training Methods
-Once the MultiLayerPerceptron type is constructed we train it using one of several provided training functions.
+Once the MLP type is constructed we train it using one of several provided training functions.

 * `train(nn, trainx, valx, traint, valt)`: This training method relies on calling the external [Optim.jl](https://github.com/JuliaOpt/Optim.jl) package.
 By default it uses the `gradient_descent` algorithm.
 However, by setting the `train_method` parameter, the following algorithms can also be selected: `levenberg_marquardt`, `momentum_gradient_descent`, or `nelder_mead`.
 The function accepts two data sets: the training data set (inputs and outputs given with `trainx` and `traint`) and the validation set (`valx`, `valt`).
 Input data must be a matrix with each data point occuring as a column of the matrix.
 Optional parameters include:
     * `maxiter` (default: 100): Number of iterations before giving up.